Trump Supporter Knocked Out At Portland Airport: Dramatic Video Shows Crowd Attack Trump-Supporting Preacher During Immigration Protest

 — doug brown (@dougbrown8) January 30, 2017

 “The presence of a four-man counter-protest at times turned tense as demonstrators from both camps clashed,” the report noted.

 “One of the counter-demonstrators was assaulted just after 5 p.m., Port of Portland spokesman Steve Johnson said.”

-One video appeared to show the Trump supporter who was later knocked out shouting into the crowd of protesters with a bullhorn, making a mention of terrorists.
+One video appeared to show some of this tension, with the Trump supporter who was later knocked out shouting into the crowd of protesters with a bullhorn, making a mention of terrorists.

+The Oregon Live report spoke to the counterprotesters, who admitted clashing with the protesters.

+“The men said they were there to offer a different viewpoint, claiming they were concerned about Syrian refugees entering the country and accusing the anti-Trump demonstrators of embracing terrorists.”

+“The counter-demonstration followed the group of hundreds inside, later taking refuge on a balcony as the two groups attempted to out-shout each other near the Made in Oregon store.”

-As KGW.com reported, the protest at the Portland airport was one of the largest in the region and attracted a number of elected officials who are also opposed to Donald Trump and the immigration ban.
+As KGW reported, the protest at the Portland airport was one of the largest in the region and attracted a number of elected officials who are also opposed to Donald Trump and the immigration ban.

 “Oregon Senator Jeff Merkley, Congresswoman Suzanne Bonamici and Portland Mayor Ted Wheeler were in attendance at the protest.
 Each of the state and local leaders spoke to protesters and the media, and said they believed Trump’s policies are unconstitutional and they are prepared to fight them.”